SEEING PALESTINE: POLITICAL TOURISM

 * * * * * *

 There were numerous indoor and outdoor seating areas where we could talk, listen to music and smoke those hookahs.
-I have smoked off and on throughout my adult life for the sake of socializing and augmenting the effects of alcohol, but never considered myself addicted.
-And I had never smoked a hookah.
-Smoking is an intrinsically social activity, and I applauded (from afar) Leonard Cohen’s reputed decision to take it up again at eighty.
+I have smoked off and on throughout my adult life to augment the effects of alcohol, and for the sake of socializing, but never considered myself addicted.
+Nor do I now.
+But I had never smoked a hookah, and was happy to light right into it.
+Smoking is an intrinsically social activity.
+I applauded (from afar) Leonard Cohen’s reputed decision to take it up again at eighty.

-The hookah provides a focus for conversational lulls, and feels Middle Eastern.
-I was using one one evening with a group in their twenties and thirties, including our youngest participant, a Norwegian girl about seventeen years old and just out of High School.
-I thought: there is no other way I would learn anything about these people.
+The hookah provides a focus for conversational lulls, and feels very Middle Eastern.
+I was using it one evening with a group in their twenties and thirties, including our youngest participant, a Norwegian girl about seventeen years old and just out of High School; and I thought: there is no other way I would learn anything about these people.

 She had needed more than a day to get through the airport in Tel Aviv, the authorities there doing their level best to save her from the Arabs.
 I forget how she finally got in, probably with phone calls to our organizers and help from Israelis like the one scheduled to meet and take us to his Kibbutz.
-All in all, it was a bit of an ordeal for her.
+In all, it was a bit of an ordeal for her, but she had no trouble smiling subsequently.

 Usually the music playing during such encounters was Middle Eastern, with that peculiar, driving swirl that suggests bare bellies and swishing skirts.
-If you played it for me now, I might mistake for Indian sitar or Persian something-or-other.
-Obviously, I didn’t know what I was listening to most of the time.
+If you played an oud for me now, I might mistake for Indian sitar or Persian or something-or-other.
+I didn’t know what I was listening to most of the time.

 Sometimes, however, it was good old Bob Marley, singing: Get Up, Stand Up, Stand Up For Your Rights.
 Get Up, Stand Up, Don’t Give Up De Fight…